senimanjs/seniman/docs/building-counter.md

 # Building a Counter

 In this tutorial, we will create a simple counter application using Seniman.
-The starting code for this tutorial is available [here](https://github.com/senimanjs/seniman/tree/main/examples/hello-world).
+The completed code for this tutorial is available in the [`counter`](https://github.com/senimanjs/seniman/tree/main/examples/counter) example.

 You can download the app's code by running `npx clone-seniman-app` and choosing `counter` from the list of examples.
 This will create a new local folder with the app code downloaded into it.